-Salary/Position Changes
+Compensation Salary/Position Changes

-Type Description/Policy Pay + Pay - Approval Process Additional Information Promotion When a current employee is hired into a different position with a higher pay grade No additional pay increases in the first 12 months with the exception of merit Max 15%above minimum of the pay grade, effective 10/1/2018,or 10% above current salary whichever is greater.
-[Cannot exceed maximum of pay grade or budgeted amount for position] N/A Oracle workflow required Promotions and Merit cannot be processed during the same pay period Demotion When a current employee is hired into a position with a lower pay grade or is demoted to a lower pay grade N/A Maximum decrease to the minimum of the new pay grade Oracle workflow required Written justification required Salary may remain the same if within the new pay grade Shift Transfer Current employee is transferred to a different shift with a higher pay grade Viewed as lateral move Cannot exceed max of pay grade or budgeted amount on the position N/A Oracle workflow required Reclassification A change in one or more positions which impacts the organization chart of the department or elected office as a result of one of the following: 1.
-Significant change in the job description that includes the addition or deletion of significant duties and responsibilities 2.
-A position that is determined to be misclassified by comparison to like positions either internally or externally 3.
-A reclassification cannot result in a position change that is not consistent with the original intent of the position with the exception of changes that are due to turnover in a key position (elected/appointed official, department head or director).
-These changes will be reviewed by the Budget Office and Human Resources.
-Recommended changes will be placed on the Commissioners Court agenda for approval A position can only be reviewed for reclassification during the annual budget, or between October 1st and February 15th.
-May require a public hearing Minimum of the pay grade or up to 10% above current salary as determined appropriate during the approval process Maximum decrease to the minimum of the new pay grade Submission of reclassification request through the budget software or HR sharepoint, as determined by the type of request with back up documentation Support documentation required: • Current job description(s), current ORG chart, proposed job description, proposed ORG chart and justification for review (i.e. turnover, added duties, etc.) Career Ladder Advancement A department with an approved career ladder may advance employees according to the parameters established in the ca- reer ladder documentation.
-Must be ap- proved during the annual budget process.
-Based on the steps in the chart Based on the steps (when appropriate) Submission of request through budget software with back up documentation including whether addi- tional budget is required Documentation of each position that will advance during the next budget year along with the approved career ladder plan
+Type Description/Policy Pay + Pay - Approval Process Add'l Info Promotion When a current employee is hired into a different position with a higher pay grade.
+No additional pay increases in the first 12 months with the exception of merit.
+Max 15% above minimum of the pay grade, effective 10/1/2018,or 10% above current salary, including overtime average, whichever is greater.
+[Cannot exceed maximum of pay grade or budgeted amount for position] N/A Oracle workflow required HR will partner with Payroll and provide an overtime rate.
+Promotions and Merit cannot be processed during the same pay period Demotion When a current employee is hired into a position with a lower pay grade or is demoted to a lower pay grade.
+N/A Maximum decrease to the minimum of the new pay grade Oracle workflow required Written justification required Salary may remain the same if within the new pay grade Shift Transfer Current employee is transferred to a different shift with a higher pay grade.
+Viewed as lateral move.
+Cannot exceed max of pay grade or budgeted amount on the position N/A Oracle workflow required Reclassification A change in one or more positions which impacts the organization chart of the department or elected office as a result of one of the following: 1.
+A position conversion is a significant change (defined as 40% or more) to the job description that includes the addition or deletion of significant duties and/or responsibilities.
+Will include title, grade, and/or FLSA status change If the conversion results in a position change that is not consistent with the original intent of the position, it will be reviewed by the Budget Office.
+2. A minor reclassification (less than 40%) cannot occur outside of the Salary Study process, with the exception of changes that are due to turnover in a key position (elected/appointed official, department head or director) or a change to FLSA status as determined by HR.
+3. Human Resources will review all reclassification requests and recommended changes will be placed on the Commissioners Court agenda for approval.
+A position can only be reviewed for reclassifications during the annual budget, or between November 1st and February 15th.
+May require a public hearing Minimum of the pay grade or up to 10% above current salary as determined appropriate during the approval process Maximum decrease to the minimum of the new pay grade Submission of reclassification request through the budget software or HR Sharepoint, as determined by the type of request with back up documentation Support documentation required: • Current job description(s), current ORG chart, proposed job description, proposed ORG chart and justification for review (i.e. turnover, added duties, etc.) A department with an approved career ladder may advance employees according to the parameters established in the career ladder documentation.
+Must be approved during the annual budget process, or between November 1st and February 15th.
+Based on the steps in the chart or career ladder approved by Commissioners Court.
+No additional funding is allocated for career ladders.
+Based on the steps (when appropriate) Submission of request through budget software or during Nov 1- Feb 15th timeline, with backup documentation Documentation of each position that will advance along with the approved career ladder plan